davidakh/OGGame/README.md

-This is a game developed by Hacked, Entity101, and Dave.
+This is a game developed by Hacked, Entity101, and David.